aclark4life/blog/2014/10/02/pillow-runs-itself/index.rst

 - Turn off GitHub Watching until two weeks before the release.
 - Not run `setup.py upload` or `twine upload` myself.
-- Watch in awe as Pillow Men #s 2 & 3 did all the work.
+- Watch in awe as the Pillow team did all the work.
 [1]

 Kudos to these gentlemen for making my life easier and for continuing to provide the Python community with a featureful, modern & secure Python Imaging Library.